yungyuc/nsdhw_23au/project/Yu-Rou-Weng/proposal.md

 ## Schedule

 * Week 1 (10/30):
-     - Study domain knwoledges
+     - Study domain knwoledges and meanwhile write corresponding prototypes
      - Prepare a presentaion skeleton
 * Week 2 (11/6):
      - Search and gather suitable Plot3D mesh data format and comprehend structures and characteristic of both Plot3D and SU2.
      - Start to design the conversion in C++ if 1. is done in advance
 * Week 3 (11/13):
-     - Implement conversion in C++
+     - Implement conversion in C++ & write pybind11 wrapper
 * Week 4 (11/20):
-     - Implement conversion in C++ and bind to python
+     - Implement conversion in C++ & write pybind11 wrapper
 * Week 5 (11/27):
      - Implement a CMake file for a draft
      - Add some works and adjust the presentation draft